ys-sherzad/keleya-pregnancy-app/README.md

 I really enjoyed working on this task, full of challenges and dealing with Header Images was a bit tricky.
 I wish I had more time to improve on UI and UX and also:

 * improve on the DatePicker. the `@react-native-community/datetimepicker` seems to be problematic in styling the text for both platforms,
-* improve the Workout screen `Picker` to be responsive on tablets and ipads,
+* improve the Workout screen `Picker` items to be responsive on tablets and ipads,
+* fix workout option selected button on android,
 * improve upon `scale.ts` helper functions or perhaps use alternative libraries to handle responsiveness on tablets and ipads,
 * Write unit tests and finish up e2e tests with screenshots,
 * Prevent going back on the `Success` screen,
-* add subtle animations to the elements on screen load, and more.
+* add subtle animations to the elements on screen load.